bahtiyartan/troia/docs/44DateOperations.rst

 Formatting Configurations & Related System Variables
 ====================================================

-In troia, there is no need to format date/datetime values for textfield values or table cells.
+In troia, there is no need to format date/datetime values for text field values or table cells.
 This fields are formatted automatically if they has not a hardcoded special format given on IDE.
 For controls and table fields to use default formats you must use format texts below:

 +-------------------+--------------------------------------------------+
 |datetime           | use default datetime format                      |